 To assess progress, teachers accumulate and review student work on an ongoing basis using a wide variety of instruments including presentations, conferences, observations, student reflections, running records, interviews, and written assessments.
-In addition, Oasis Day School teachers write a detailed progress report for parent/guardians 2-4 times each year.
+In addition, SEAA teachers write a detailed progress report for parent/guardians at the end of each quarter.
 This report tracks student progress and includes a narrative assessment characterizing the student’s social adjustment and overall development as a learner.

 Check out our Sample Progress Report!!